 Depending on your specific application, a custom multi-axis positioning system for manufacturing might include a combination of linear, rotary and slide stages.

-Before selecting a multi-axis welding positioner you will need to perform a full analysis of your production process such as:
+Before selecting a a single or multi-axis positioner you will need to perform a full analysis of your production process such as:

 - Maximum travel of the robot on the line